askmike/gekko/docs/strategies/introduction.md

 ### MACD

-This method is similar to DEMA but goes a little further by comparing the difference by an EMA of itself.
+This strategy is similar to DEMA but goes a little further by comparing the difference by an EMA of itself.
 Read more about it [here](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:moving_average_convergence_divergence_macd).

 You can configure the following parameters: